weleoka/kaica_dun/README.md

 ## Joblist & QnA
 todo: Make sure that we are happy with package, its naming and structure.
 todo: Put forth that contributors work with parameters in terms of: db, db user, password, port, and schema(DDL).
+todo: put a global annotations file package-info.java file in a sensible place and make sure that it is read by Hibernate.

 Q: How to reduce log4j2 debug output from specific modules/imports A:<Logger name="org.hibernate.orm.connections.pooling" level="info"/> specify the package and change the level.